 - PG Allergies – It’s not completely understood why some people develop a sensitivity to PG.
 Dr. John L. Meisenheimer, a board certified dermatologist and skin-care expert, says that once a patient becomes allergic, the immune system always remembers the sensitivity.
 He recommends only using products approved by your dermatologist or allergist, and to be careful about physical contact with others who might use products containing PG.

-- Harmful To Pets – GP is commonly added to pet food.
+- Harmful To Pets – GP is a common pet food additive.
 The FDA says dogs can handle small doses.
 However, according to Dr. Karen Becker, an integrative wellness veterinarian, propylene glycol can be toxic to dogs at certain levels.
 “We just don’t know with specificity what those levels are,” says Becker.
 The bigger GP issue is with cats.
 Just a small amount, says Becker, can cause Heinz body hemolytic anemia, a condition in which red blood cells are destroyed.
 This is why cats die when they lap up the sweet taste of PG in antifreeze.
 While the FDA has banned PG in cat food, it stills shows up.
 Just last year commercially available cat treats were recalled after low levels of propylene glycol were found in the product.

 A Catalyst For More Damage